-In programming languages, there is often a command or function that allows the developer to generate a random number.
-For example, in Perl the programmer could use rand to generate a random number.
-Below is an example of how this can be done in Perl.
+In programming languages, there is often a command, function, or random number generator (rng) that allows the developer to generate a pseudorandom number.
+For example, in Perl, the rand function returns a random number between 0 and a number you specify.

-my $random = int(rand(10) + 1); print "Random number between 0 and 10: $random\n";
+my $random = int(rand(10) + 1); print "Random number between 1 and 10: $random\n";